dimalinux/HsmKeyWrappingExample/README.md

 # HsmKeyWrappingExample

-This code provides a simple example to play with key wrapping on the SafeNet Luna SA HSM provided by Amazon's AWS CloudHSM offering.
+This code provides simple examples to play with key wrapping on the SafeNet Luna SA HSM provided by Amazon's AWS CloudHSM offering.

 ## Why this is interesting?